jdrichards-pursuit/week-5.1-python-practice/Readme.md

 Write a function `load_employee_data()` to load the dataset into a Pandas DataFrame.

+### 1.1.
+Convert all column names to lowercase

+Use the `df.columns = df.columns.str.lower()` to convert all column names to lowercase.

+This will make it easier to work with the data in the rest of the challenge.

 ### 2. Explore the DataFrame:

 Write a function `explore_employee_dataframe(df)` to: